lsst-dm/dmtn-058/index.rst

 1. Once connection is reestablished between summit and base the EFD tables and LFO annex files are synced.
-2. Retrieve all previously unprocessed or non archived images from the DAQ and using their imageID retrieve the already constructed FITS header as in step 7 in the previous section.
+2. DMCS can now retrieve all previously unprocessed or non archived images from the DAQ and using their ``imageID`` retrieve the already constructed FITS header as in step 7 (8) in the previous section.

 Meta-Data
 =========